 \section{Introduction}

-Understanding and predicting the stability of wall-bounded shear flows is essential for a wide range of applications, from improving aerodynamic efficiency to controlling mixing processes in industrial flows \citep{nienow1997mixing, ghoreyshi2014reduced}.
+Understanding and predicting the transition to turbulence of wall-bounded shear flows is essential for a wide range of applications, from improving aerodynamic efficiency to controlling mixing processes in industrial flows \citep{nienow1997mixing, ghoreyshi2014reduced}.
 One major challenge is characterizing the conditions under which shear flows remain in the laminar state or transition to turbulence.
-Linear stability analysis, while effective for identifying stability to infinitesimal disturbances, falls short in capturing the transition behavior that arises from finite-amplitude disturbances—a phenomenon often observed in experiments and simulations of wall-bounded shear flows \citep{schmid2001stability, grossmann2000onset, waleffe1995transition,reynolds1883xxix}.
-This limitation is because linear stability analysis only considers infinitesimal disturbances, neglecting other finite amplitude disturbances that can trigger transition to turbulence, including transient growth caused by the non-normality of the linearized Navier-Stokes operator, the potential disturbance growth driven by nonlinear dynamics, and external disturbances (e.g., background noise, free-stream disturbances, and experimental uncertainties).
-Transition to turbulence is strongly sensitive to external disturbance; e.g., the onset of transition to turbulence can be shifted from Reynolds number $\text{Re}=2000$ to $\text{Re}=13,000$ by reducing the inlet disturbance in pipe flow experiments \citep{reynolds1883xxix}.
+Linear stability analysis, while effective for identifying stability to infinitesimal disturbances, falls short in capturing the transition behavior that arises from finite-amplitude disturbances—a phenomenon often observed in experiments and simulations of wall-bounded shear flows \citep{schmid2012stability, grossmann2000onset, waleffe1995transition,reynolds1883xxix}.
+This limitation is because linear stability analysis only considers infinitesimal disturbances, neglecting other finite-amplitude disturbances that can trigger transition to turbulence.
+Finite-amplitude disturbances can be induced by transient growth due to the non-normality of the linearized Navier-Stokes operator, the potential disturbance growth driven by nonlinear dynamics, and external disturbances such as background noise, free-stream disturbances, and experimental uncertainties.
+Transition to turbulence is strongly sensitive to external disturbances; e.g., the onset of transition to turbulence can be shifted from Reynolds number $\text{Re}=2000$ to $\text{Re}=13,000$ by reducing the inlet disturbance in pipe flow experiments \citep{reynolds1883xxix}.